Argon-/kanjitest/Readme.md

 (name subject to change)

-A little tool to help you learn your kanji.
+A little command line tool to help you learn your kanji.
 It works like flip cards - there's no actual user input like drawing a sign.
 It's probably far from being finished and has a few deficits in its current design but it works.
 It was created in a rush to prevent me from drowning in physical flip cards and since it does exactly what I need (for now), further improvements are unlikely (for now).

 Currently there's only a text-based user interface.